 Innovative and Disruptive Thinkers: These people naturally focus on innovation, anticipate problems, and recognize when the team needs to make changes.

 Pragmatic: These team members are practical and aren’t afraid to challenge ideas and theories.

 The ability to blend these personalities is crucial to the success of a company.

 Just as cooking ingredients vary depending on the food you are making different organizations need different combinations of talents and personalities.
 That said no company should compile a team that is made up of exactly similar individuals.
+To build a great team you need variety!
 These distinct personality differences help emphasize uniqueness and balance out each other’s roles.
 It takes the right mix of skill and personality to build a productive team.
 The role each person plays should depend on both their skill and their personality.
 All too often organizations focus solely on function and skill and hope that the team’s overall performance is good.
 However, a more effective approach is to focus equally on skill and personality.

 Just how, then, can companies determine the personalities of their team members?
 One way companies can do this is by administering a personality test.
 This can help employees determine which personality category best describes them.
 Once the manager has identified their employee’s personality traits, they can give them specific tasks and responsibilities that are suited to their distinct personality traits.
 This is a great way to build a great team and maximize the skills and talents of your team while celebrating their unique differences.
 This knowledge will also help team members learn how to work better with their teammates, something that is crucial for building a successful team.